Home » Business Email Signature File Best Practices

 Slogan or Additional Information Here

-DO make sure that when you include your website address that you add the “https://” before your site’s URL.
+DO ensure that when you include your website address, you add the “https://” before your site’s URL.

-One of the neato things about sig files is they allow you to have every email be one click away from your website.
+One of the neat things about sig files is they allow you to have every email one click away from your website.
 So don’t miss this opportunity by forgetting the https://.

-DO have several signatures that you can switch out dependent on tone or issue at hand.
+DO have several signatures that you can switch out depending on the tone or issue at hand.

-Sig files are an excellent way of cementing your message tone and directs the ongoing communication’s priority and level of formality.
+Sig files are an excellent way of cementing your message tone and directing the ongoing communication’s priority and level of formality.
 Sincerely, Best, Regards, Respectfully.
-Each can be used differently depending on whom you are communicating with and the tone you would like to set.
+Each can be used differently depending on whom you are communicating with and the tone you want to set.

 You can also set up signatures with your formal name and a less informal version to set a comfort zone with the other party, such as Elizabeth vs. Lizzy or James vs. Jim.

-Keep in mind to not be overly informal too soon with new contacts.
-Formalities are in place for a reason – especially in business communications.
+Remember not to be overly informal too soon with new business contacts.
+Formalities are in place for a reason – especially in professional communications.

 DO have signature files that relay a different message based on where and to whom you are emailing.

 If you are marketing on message boards or forums, use a signature file that reflects your new product or the current promotion directed to that specific audience.
-But, again, different terms and words have a different impact depending on the market.
+Remember that different terms and words have different impacts depending on the market.

 DO keep in mind…

-The perception your signature file provides will lend to the perception of who you are and what you believe in if you follow the rules.
-Do you know how to use technology – or not?
+If you follow the rules, your signature files will contribute to the perception of who you are and what you believe in.
+Do you know how to use technology—or not?

 Quotes are okay and sometimes apropos, depending on the conversation’s tone and topic.
-However, keep in mind who will be reading the email and the perception your opinion via the quote you include will leave.
+However, remember who will read the email and the perception of your opinion via the quote you include will leave.
 Therefore, humorous or controversial quotes are best left to personal email.

-The beauty of your sig file is that you do not have to say anything about your site in the body of a posting.
-That is unless it would be relevant/appropriate and it is the proper forum.
+The beauty of your sig file is that you do not have to mention your site in the body of a posting unless it would be relevant/appropriate and it is the proper forum.
 What a great way to market subtlety to those you do not know.

-Keep in mind; however, the last thing you want to do is post gratuitously or send an email with a one-word answer just for the sake of getting your signature file in front of others.
+The last thing you want to do is post gratuitously or send an email with a one-word answer just to get your signature file in front of others.
 That is one of the oldest tricks in the books, and many will know what you are up to and may complain directly to you and the moderator.
 Post deleted.
 Credibility lost.

 Your Marketing Opportunity Awaits